 Why “Tree House”?
 A very important aesthetic and personal feature of this site is a large gracefully beautiful eucalyptus tree that has stood near the back of the property obviously for many many years.
-Architecturally it was important not only to save the tree, but to celebrate the tree.
 The owners wanted to save the tree, and the architect wanted to celebrate this beautiful specimen.
 The design developed with the master bedroom bed wall cantilevering out “into” the tree.
 With windows surrounding both sides and over the bed, when entering the room it looks and feels as though you are in the tree.
 Also from this location, you can see the downtown San Diego skyline from the pillow.
 An important part of the massive view for the owners.

 The existing portion of the house that was to remain had open beams in a single shed slope, in the wrong direction.
 It sloped up to the east, which meant your window sizes where the massive view is were limited in size.
 The architect devised a system to support the entire west facing existing roof system using exposed steel I beams and only two columns, allowing the roof of the new area to the west to slope the opposite direction, up in the direction of the view - allowing massive areas of glass and creating a butterfly roof form, and much more dramatic views.